-Knowing the shape of your frame – square, rectangle, vertical, wide, extreme wide, cinemascope, etc., also known as the aspect ratio – is important for your final delivery – YouTube, Instagram, Vimeo, Film Festival, Cinema Projection, etc.
+The aspect ratio in Premiere Pro defines the shape of the video frame – vertical, square, widescreen, old TV look, etc., which is important for final delivery – YouTube, Instagram, Vimeo, Film Festival, Cinema Projection, etc.

 Knowing the aspect ratio before shooting will help you frame your important action accordingly and set the right resolution while creating a new sequence in Premiere Pro.

-Resolution and aspect ratio are tightly interrelated because changing one of them will affect the other.
+Resolution and aspect ratio are tightly interrelated because changing one of them affects the other.

 How to Change Aspect Ratio in Premiere Pro?